 The lowland family of Nesbitt or Nisbet has its roots in the county of Berwickshire, in the Scottish Borders.
-Like the families of Home and Swinton, its descent is traditionally traced from Gospatric, Earl of Northumbria (d.
-1073).
-In 1139 King David I confirmed a charter (now in the archives of Durham Cathedral) granting the lands of Nisbet to Aldan de Nisbet, the founder of the line of Nisbet of Nisbet (i.e. Nisbet of that Ilk).
 Interestingly, until the 16th century, the lands are most often spelt Nesbit, which has a claim to be the original spelling.
 No fewer that 228 variant spellings of Nisbet have been identified, including Nisbett, Nesbitt, Nesbitt, Naisbitt and Nisbeth.
 The name is thought to originate in the Old English neosu-byht, 'noselike bend', such as the ridge of a hill.

-In the 12th century, castles were built by the Nisbet family at West Nisbet, two miles south of the town of Duns, and at East Nisbet, now known as Allanbank, southeast of Duns on the Blackadder Water.
-The castle at East Nisbet has long gone, but at West Nisbet the original pele tower was incorporated into the east end of a magnificent new fortified mansion house, built by Sir Alexander Nisbet of that Ilk (c.
+Pevsner's Buildings of Scotland suggests that the original pele tower was incorporated into the east end of a magnificent new fortified mansion house, built by Sir Alexander Nisbet of that Ilk (c.
 1580-1660) in the 1630s.
 Nisbet House still stands, with an eighteenth century tower (with fine interior plasterwork) added to its west end.
 The house is in private ownership.

-The name spread to Ayrshire in the 14th century, including the Nisbets of Greenholm, Hardhill and Sornhill.
+In Ayrshire are the Nisbets of Greenholm, Hardhill and Sornhill.
 In the 16th and 17th centuries the Nisbet family of Dean and Dirleton was prominent in Edinburgh and East Lothian.
 The great disruptions of the 17th century, in the form of civil wars and religious disputes, leading to much persecution, and the loss of the family estates in Berwickshire.